SimonYuvarlak/Working-With-User-Controlled-Wallets/validate_transaction/tutorial.md

 - If you click on a specific transaction, you can see more details about it.

-Congrulations!
+Congratulations!
 So far, you have created a user controlled wallet, made a transaction by sending token from wallet to wallet and were able to verify this transaction.
 Sounds pretty good!